knocklabs/docs/pages/send-notifications/batching-and-throttling.md

 In these cases you can apply a throttling window so that the users only receive a new message once after the throttling window has elapsed.
-In addition to the throttling window, you must specify a throttle key on your notification so that we know how to throttle a particular message.
+In addition to the throttling window, you must specify a throttle key on your workflow so that we know how to throttle a particular message.

 Typically the subject of the notification makes for a good throttle key.

-**Please note: our throttling implementation is coming soon**